Council Abolition

 By Simon Finlay, Local Democracy Reporter

-Kent County Council (KCC) leader Roger Gough and Medway Council leader Vince Maple were expecting to hear this week whether their application to be included on the fast track to devolution has been successful.
+Kent County Council (KCC) leader Roger Gough and Medway Council leader Vince Maple were expecting to have heard by the end of January whether their application to be included on the fast track to devolution has been successful.

 The changes would see the abolition of all 14 authorities in the county to be replaced by a much smaller number of unitary authorities and an elected mayor.